Tip #817: To Go Virtual or Not

 I want the participants to know how to set up a warm and welcoming learning environment.
 How do I duplicate the experience of entering a room decorated with kites, a colorful agenda map, and peripherals on the walls as music plays?
 How do I let the participants know how it feels to sit in pods with candy bowls and multiple kinesthetic tools on the tabletops?

 Let’s consider some of the activities.
-During the first minutes of the program, participants are asked to self-select as either new or seasoned trainers.
+During the first minutes of the program, I ask participants to self-select as either new or seasoned trainers.
 The activity has them stand, move to the assigned space in the room and then form new groups of seasoned and new trainers.
 Once there, the new trainers can ask their questions and the seasoned trainers can answer the questions and share their wisdom.

-The activity has multiple goals: to create new groups, to validate the knowledge of (and coopt) the seasoned trainers, and to get the participants up and moving.
+• to validate the knowledge of (and co-opt) the seasoned trainers, and

-Another introductory activity is to have the participants do a gallery walk, looking at the different learning objectives for the six days of training and putting stickers next to the objectives that most resonate with them.
-Again, the activity has multiple goals: to get the participants up and moving, to have them select the learning objectives that most interest them, and in so doing, create some intrinsic motivation to participate in the training.
-The additional goals are to demonstrate how to make flip charts visually appealing, reinforce the idea that flip charts are an excellent training tool and introduce the gallery walk technique.
+Another introductory activity is to have the participants do a gallery walk.
+They look at the different learning objectives for the six days of training .
+Then they put stickers next to the objectives that most resonate with them.
+Again, the activity has multiple goals:

 Could I replicate these activities online?
 To a certain extent, yes, I could.
 For the first activity, I could have the participants indicate in the chat whether they were new or seasoned trainers.
 I could then place mixed groups of them into breakout rooms for their conversations.
 They wouldn’t have a choice about who was in their groups, but this would accomplish two of the three goals for the activity.